yipeichan/yipeichan.github.io/index.md

 <br>
 <hr>
 <br>
-Hosted on GitHub &mdash; Theme modified from <a href="https://github.com/orderedlist">orderedlist</a>
+Hosted on GitHub &mdash
 <br>
-© YI-PEI CHAN
+© YI-PEI CHAN.
+Powered by <a href="https://github.com/orderedlist">orderedlist</a>.